 As part of the study, the experts from Roland Berger and the VDMA also conducted extensive interviews with companies that are considered pioneers in the field of NGM.
 These made it very clear that the concept is not a standardized system but rather a diverse toolbox from which companies must each select the individual elements that best suit their own needs and implement them in the way that's right for them.
 A leading global plant manufacturer, for example, focused primarily on the digitalization trend and digitally integrated its entire value chain from suppliers to assembly to aftersales service.
 Order processes are now automated and handled digitally – with around 1,000 suppliers and 600 million parts per year, this results in a considerable efficiency gain.

 Another company, a pump manufacturer with a long tradition, built a brand new smart factory at its German headquarters over the past seven years to strengthen its German production operations.
 Besides the buildings and infrastructure being optimized for sustainability, production processes were also reorganized with this aspect in mind: From the planning of customer orders to automated production and dynamic logistics to supplier integration, all processes are now digitalized from end to end.
 This permits a flexible reaction to any changes in demand, and customers can even configure their own individual product online, order it at the touch of a button and thus trigger the automated production process.
 Just over two years since the completion of the new smart factory, material and inventory levels have been reduced and production times shortened – while productivity is around 10% higher.

-The joint study by VDMA and Roland Berger featuring further findings as well as the practical case studies is expected to be published at the end of June.
+The joint study by VDMA and Roland Berger featuring further findings as well as the practical case studies is expected to be published later this year.

 Register now to receive regular insights on Next Generation Manufacturing.